KOKULEBA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines with a pattern
+display number of lines containing a word